jleal52/socketio.info/README.md

 # socketio.info
 Connector for socketio.info cloud platform.

 Move your current socket.io implementation to the cloud.

+socketio.info uses standard socket.io server as it's backend!

 Request a beta preview host and password to info@socketio.info

 Change your server side code from this: